Zonisamide

 Kidney Stones: ZONISADE may increase the risk for kidney stones.
 Instruct patients to stay well hydrated while taking ZONISADE.

 Effect on Renal Function: ZONISADE can cause an increase in serum creatinine and blood urea nitrogen (BUN).
 ZONISADE should be discontinued in patients who develop acute renal failure or a clinically significant sustained increase in the creatinine/BUN concentration.
-ZONISADE should not be used in patients with renal failure (estimated GFR < 50 mL/min) as there has been insufficient experience concerning drug dosing and toxicity.
+ZONISADE should not be used in patients with renal failure (estimated [GFR] < 50 mL/min) as there has been insufficient experience concerning drug dosing and toxicity.

 Status Epilepticus: Status epilepticus has been reported at a rate of 1% across all controlled and uncontrolled epilepsy studies in patients treated with zonisamide.